PCI Calculation Methodology

-Roadly’s PCI calculation methodology is based on the ASTM standard.
+Roadly’s PCI calculation methodology is based on the ASTM D6433-20 Standard Practice for Roads and Parking Lots Pavement Condition Index Surveys.
 We literally follow the estimation process from the standard, but replace the manual distress evaluation procedures with AI-based models.

 General